Central European Olympiad in Informatics 2026

 Limits

-For batch and communication tasks, the following limits are enforced:
+For batch and communication tasks, the following limits are enforced (unless otherwise stated in the task description):

 Submitting Solutions